OK so the idea of ‘barefoot’ and Winter don’t gel so well… 🥶 What do we actually mean when talk about a guide to winter barefoot shoes?

 Not quite ready to go barefoot?

 ‘Transitional’ shoes retain the key features required for walking in good alignment: a wide toe box, zero drop, flexible and light.
 But they offer more cushioning and support where you need it.
-Our Team MUTU favorite brand for running shoes, sneakers and boots with a well padded zero drop sole is Altra.
-Check out the Women’s Lone Peak All Weather mid-rise boot for a boot that checks all the transitional boxes.

 Thanks!
 I want to go barefoot, but I have fallen arches, and without arch support (the only shoes I can find having about an inch of heel) my feet and tendons are very sore.
 I went without arch support this past year, purchasing and committing to barefoot shoes.
 And my feet hurt all the time still.
 What should I do?
 Thank you!